Frequently Asked Questions¶

 Most Common Question

 Not necessarily.
 Starting with just Pentarch for reversal signals is a common approach.
-Most traders begin with 1-2 indicators and add more as they gain experience.
+Most users begin with 1-2 indicators and add more as they gain experience.
 The Comparison Guide is available to help identify which indicators match different trading styles.

 Learn more: Suite Overview | Indicator Comparison

-β What's the difference between Pentarch and Omnideck?¶
+β What's the difference between Pentarch and OmniDeck?¶

 Key Comparison